-Patents, Cases, contd.

-E/ you know of IPR, other than your own IPR, which covers some part of an ID or RFC in this case you MAY make an IPR disclosure the IETF Secretariat will attempt to contact the IPR holder and ask for an IPR disclosure note: there will be a presentation of IETF IPR during the plenary on Wednesday author(s) need to give non-exclusive publication rights to IETF Trust if to be published at all also (normally) the right to make derivative works required for standards track documents author(s) retain all other rights updated by RFC 5378 expanded rights granted to IETF Trust issue with text copied from older IDs and RFCs
+Patents, Cases, contd. example case: D/ you find an ID or RFC submitted by someone else, some part of which covered by your IPR two situations: 1/ you or someone from your employer or sponsor participates in any WG where the ID or RFC is discussed or otherwise participates in any discussion of the ID or RFC in this situation you or your company MUST make an IPR disclosure as soon as reasonably possible 2/ situation #1 is not the case in this situation, you SHOULD make an IPR disclosure as soon as reasonably possible author(s) need to give non-exclusive publication rights to IETF Trust if to be published at all also (normally) the right to make derivative works required for standards track documents author(s) retain all other rights updated by RFC 5378 expanded rights granted to IETF Trust issue with text copied from older IDs and RFCs TETF Trust released a FAQ on IETF copyright continued ...